 Table of Contents

-Everyone knows that responsible pet owners get their dogs fixed so that unexpected and unwanted litters aren’t born.
+Everyone knows responsible pet owners get their dogs fixed so that unexpected and unwanted litters aren’t born.
 Getting your dogs fixed can be especially important if your dog’s ancestry has a history of genetic medical conditions.

 In males getting your dog ‘fixed’ refers to getting neutered, and in females, it refers to getting spayed.